 A short final paper will evaluate the knowledge acquired in the course.
 It will consist of a 2-3 page essay on a series of topics will be distributed in the course of the semester.
 Students may choose an alternative topic, but they must discuss this topic and have it approved by course professor.
 In preparation for this essay, the student should use primary and secondary texts.
 All students writing a paper should submit a preliminary description of the topic, whether on the list or not, and complete bibliography in advance.

 The course certificate by Build Academy could be purchased separately by people who complete the course.
-The three certificates available for the course are: basic, CEU-CPD, and AIA-CES for licensed US architects.
+The two certificates available for the course are: basic, CEU-CPD.
 You can include the certificate in your CV and LinkedIn profile.
 We can also provide you with reference letters for job or school applications and promotions.

 The course is both for the general public and for people with experience in architecture, so any person can take it.
 Basic knowledge of architecture is recommended but not necessary.
 If you were already a student of architecture, this would be a way to expand and further your studies in a global context.
 If you are already an architect, you can learn about the fundamentals of the profession through the studies of modern architecture and be inspired for your work.
 If you have general cultural curiosity about architecture, this course will introduce you to some basic concepts that would allow you to understand better the values and importance of architecture.